esp/esp-js/ReadMe.md

 The post processing stage always runs.
 This stage is similar to the pre event processing except it runs last.
-It is advised you do not change the shape of the model at this point, it is pretty much done and dusted (for this [event loop](#the-event-loop)).
+It is advised you do not change the shape of the model at this point, it is pretty much done and dusted (for this cycle of the [event loop](#the-event-loop)).
 However you can perform cross cutting validation, aggregate operations or perhaps model the nature of the change that occurred.
 This can be useful for model observers to filter as appropriate.
 There is an example of a post process [above](#create-an-event-post-processor).